dfki-ric/pytransform3d/doc/source/user_guide/transformations.rst

 **Pros**

-* It is easy to apply transformations on vectors in homogeneous coordinates by matrix-vector multiplication.
-* Concatenation of transformations is trivial through matrix multiplication.
-* You can directly read the basis vectors and translation from the columns.
+* Supported operations: all except interpolation.
+* Interpretation: each column represents either a basis vector or the translation.
-* No singularities.
+* Singularities: none.

 **Cons**

-* We use 16 values for 6 degrees of freedom.
+* Rrepresentation: 16 values for 6 degrees of freedom.
-* Not every 4x4 matrix is a valid transformation matrix, which means for example that we cannot simply apply an optimization algorithm to transformation matrices or interpolate between them.
-Renormalization is computationally expensive.
+* Renormalization: inherited from rotation matrix.

 -----------------------
 Position and Quaternion